mwiater/golangdocker/_k8s/K8S_README.md

 For rolling updates, we would just make the necessary updates to our code, build an image tagged with a new version, e.g.: `:v1.1`, `:v2`, etc., push it to docker hub, and then issue the command:

-`kubectl set image deployments/k8s-golang-api mattwiater/golangdocker:v2`
+[NEED TO FIX]: `kubectl set image deployments/k8s-golang-api k8s-golang-api=mattwiater/golangdocker:v2`

+[PROBLEM]: The command is not working with namespaced deployments, need to adjust.

 The command above tells K8s to update the existing deployment to the newer version and it will take care of bringing down the old pods and spawning new pods with no downtime.